matthewmueller/c/Readme.md

 ### environment.server(key, value)

-Add a configuration for the server-side under the given environment.
+Add a configuration for the `server` runtime under the given environment.

 ```js
 dev.server({ ... })